JohannesJolkkonen/PowerBI-Demos/README.md

 ## Power BI Business Demos

-This repository contains a showcase of business-related models created with Power BI.
+This repository contains a showcase of business-related models/reports I have created with Power BI.

 Each model is contained in its own folder, with their corresponding README and screencaps of the report pages and visuals.
-In the "Overview" section for each model, there are also links to the live models.
+In the "Overview" section for each model, there are also links to the published live models.